jkataja/jcrypto-agent/README.md

 Your mileage may vary.

 Benchmarks code was based on [GitHub repo ecki/jmhbench-cryptospeed](https://github.com/ecki/jmhbench-cryptospeed) that times crypto primitives on Java.
-The code was modified by removing the other alternative crypto providers from benchamar runs.
+The code was modified by removing the other alternative crypto providers from benchamark runs.
 The tests were run on ThinkPad T480 with Intel i5-8350U CPU, running Fedora 32 and either OpenJDK 11.0.9 or OpenJDK 1.8.0_272.

 ## Resources